Tiwian Kendley

-Tiwian Kendley (born March 26, 1995) is an American professional basketball player who last played for the Freseros de Irapuato of the Liga Nacional de Baloncesto Profesional (LNBP).
+Tiwian Kendley (born March 26, 1995) is an American former professional basketball player.
 He played college basketball for Morgan State.

 Early life

 Kendley grew up in the Abraham Lincoln projects in Harlem.
 At the age of 15, he moved to Greenbelt, Maryland, where he played basketball at Eleanor Roosevelt High School.

 College career

 Kendley played two seasons at Lamar Community College in Lamar, Colorado, scoring over 1,000 points in two seasons before transferring to Morgan State University.
 He was recruited by assistant coach Glenroy Palmer, his former coach on the Amateur Athletic Union (AAU) circuit.
 As a junior, Kendley was named to the First Team All-Mid-Eastern Athletic Conference (MEAC) despite missing seven games due to injury.
 He averaged 21 points per game.
 Kendley was suspended the first 10 games of his senior season due to violating team rules.
 In his first game back on December 22, 2017, Kendley scored 31 points against George Mason.
 He scored a career-high 41 points to go with six rebounds, five assists and two steals against Bethune–Cookman on February 19, 2018.
 Kendley was twice named MEAC Player of the Week and was named to the All-Tournament Team as a senior.
 He averaged 26.1 points, 4.0 rebounds and 2.1 steals per game.
 In 44 games, he finished with 1,032 career points, becoming the fastest player in school history to score 1,000 points.